 On December 26, 2018, we entered into a master collateral loan and security agreement with Wells Fargo Bank, N.A. (the "Original Wells Fargo Loan Agreement") for up to \$15,000 in equipment financing which was amended and expanded as detailed below.
-We subsequently entered into additional master collateral loan and security agreements with Wells Fargo Bank, N.A. on each of December 19, 2019, March 5, 2020, and April 17, 2020 (the Original Wells Fargo Loan Agreement and the subsequent agreements collectively referred to as the "Wells Fargo Loan Agreements").
-Pursuant to the Wells Fargo Loan Agreements, we owe the amounts as stated in the table below.
+We subsequently entered into additional master collateral loan and security agreements with Wells Fargo Bank, N.A. on each of; April 18, 2019, December 19, 2019, March 5, 2020, and April 17, 2020 (the Original Wells Fargo Loan Agreement and the subsequent agreements collectively referred to as the "Wells Fargo Loan Agreements").
+Pursuant to the Wells Fargo Loan Agreements, we owe the amounts as stated in the table below on the following page.